selfstartdev/RefList/README.md

 // returns an array that matches position of the items list.toArray();

+// returns a basic object-map from the linkd list list.toMap();

 // implements a merge sort in O(log(n) * n) time complexity
 // takes a sort function which should return a bool depending on if a